 - The Village of Oak Creek area is home to three golf courses, the Hilton Resort and a number of smaller motels and restaurants.

 The average age of our residents is 50.
 Property is expensive, and outside the service industry, educators, and small businesses, not a lot of jobs with benefits are available.
-We have received good medical and dental care in this area, and crime exists as it does everywhere, but it's not been a major factor.
+We have received good medical and dental care in this area, as Sedona has an Urgent Car and an Emergency Center.
+For surgery, most residents can choose between Northern AZ Health Care hospitals in Cottonwood or Flagstaff.
+Crime exists as it does everywhere, but it's not been a major factor.
 I don't need vibes from a vortex or special crystals to tell me that I'm happy living in Sedona.
 I'd love to hear from others in Hub Land who would like to share their experiences visiting Sedona.